 resource/-config/

-.
-Despite the fact that the documentation of this part of hybris is not bad, I took some notes that formed the core of this article.
-The files in the mentioned directory has a following naming convention: cockpit_configuration1 UserId is a directory and _.xml is a template used for naming.
+Although the documentation for this part of Hybris is not bad, I took some notes that formed the core of this article.

 UserId

-Any instance of Principal object:
+Any instance of the Principal object:

 user id